GTPB/PPB18/assets/8_functions.md

 Challenge #4

-Write a function that :
+>Write a function that :
--  Takes as input a file name (of a FASTA file).
+>-  Takes as input a file name (of a FASTA file).
--  Opens the file.
+>-  Opens the file.
--  Returns the header of the sequence record.
+>-  Returns the header of the sequence record.
->
->Print the header.
+>- Print the header.
 >
 ---